-Dialysis helps to keep you alive so choosing conservative kidney management will shorten your life.
+However, dialysis helps to keep you alive so choosing conservative kidney management will shorten your life.

+It is important to consider these factors when thinking about whether to choose conservative kidney management or dialysis.
 You have the right to choose which treatment option is best for you.